AlmogBaku/AlmogBaku.github.io/_posts/2015-2-8-Disciplinary-lean-strategy.md

 ## R&D strategy
 In order to accomplish the product and marketing definitions, we set our R&D goals:

-1. Build a demo application
+1. Build a *prototype* application
 1. Building landing page
 1. Building a measurement mechanism
 1. Hiring 1 developer